 [Updated 2020] Unfortunately the financial services industry attracts fraudsters and scam artists like sh*t attracts flies.
-If you have money, rest assured their plenty of criminals out there who want to take it from you.
+If you have money, rest assured there are plenty of criminals out there who want to take it from you.
 Thankfully, the securities industries does a fair job of policing its own.
 At least those who are registered with the SEC or Financial Industry Regulatory Authority (FINRA).
 Some startling reports, however, reveal that those who lose their license to sell securities sometimes continue to sell investments by relying on state issued insurance licenses.

 InvestmentNews Daily and the St. Petersburg Times recently ran feature stories examining stockbrokers who lost their license because of fraud but were able to continue fleecing clients by utilizing their insurance licenses.

-In one instance, Neal Smallbach had his securities license suspended back in 2008.
+In one instance, Neal Smalbach had his securities license suspended back in 2008.
 According to FINRA’s BrokerCheck system, he was let go twice by brokerage firms.
 According to the InvestmentNews, he left with 37 pending complaints.

 Trusting your money to a relative stranger requires a huge leap of faith – be very careful and don’t rely on the fact that they claim to have a license.
 Make sure they don’t have any skeletons in their closets before you invest a penny.

 Mahany Law is a full service, national boutique law firm concentrating in whistleblower cases (qui tam actions) and fraud recovery.
 If you are the victim of a financial fraud or bad advice from a stockbroker or insurance agent, call us.
 All inquiries are protected by the attorney – client privilege and kept confidential.
 In most instances, cases can be handled on a contingent fee basis.
 For more information, contact attorney Brian Mahany online, by email or by phone (202) 800-9791.

 We also encourage you to visit our investor and fraud recovery information page.